Destekçi Devletler ve Suriye Direnişi: Yabancı Etkinin Sınırları

 and Development in Aleppo, and the Syria Islamic

 Liberation Front-affiliated Fath Brigade in Aleppo.
-FN-6
+FN-6 recipients

 have been identified by the author thanks to videos uploaded